-Every new member of staff including part time members of staff, temporary, visiting and contract staff working in school and having regular contact with children, receive basic CP Level 1, on their responsibilities in being alert to the signs of abuse and/or bullying and on the procedures for recording and referring any concerns to the Child Protection Officer.
-Child protection training is also given to new Academy Committee members and volunteers.
-Everyone attends refresher training at least every three years.
-Training in child protection is an important part of the induction process.
+Every member of staff including part time members of staff, temporary, visiting and contract staff working in school receives annual safeguarding training at the start of the academic year, on their responsibilities in being alert to the signs of abuse and/or bullying and on the procedures for recording and referring any concerns to the Safeguarding Officer.
+Ongoing CPD is provided by the Safeguarding Officer and/or members of the Leadership Team throughout the year.

-Staff should at all times treat any information they have about a child and/or their family sensitively and confidentially, disclosing the information to the Designated Child Protection Officers (CPOs) only.
+Staff should at all times treat any information they have about a child and/or their family sensitively and confidentially, disclosing the information to the Safeguarding Team only.
 When sharing information regarding a child, staff should always be mindful of whether this information may be inadvertently overhead by others.
-It is the judgement of the Designated Child Protection Officers as to which members of school staff need to know sensitive and confidential information.
+It is the judgement of the Designated Safeguarding Lead as to which members of school staff need to know sensitive and confidential information.
 Information will only be shared with regard to ensuring the safety and welfare of the child/ren concerned.

-Staff conduct should at all times reflect that they are working in a school.
+Staff conduct should at all times reflect professional guidelines.
 Staff should ensure they read the Staff Code of Conduct which provides clear guidelines on what constitutes professional behaviour.
 The Code of Conduct also includes clear guidelines on safe internet and social networking use including:

-- Not calling or texting pupils using personal mobile phones - Not sharing messages or information using messaging apps such as Whats App, Viber or Instagram - Not emailing pupils using personal email - Not inviting pupils to be friends/followers on any social networking site - Not "friending" or "following" pupils from the school on any social networking site. - Ensuring that any social networking sites you use have appropriate "privacy" settings - Discussion of St. Ethelbert's or any pupils at St. Ethelbert's either by direct reference or implication on any social media or networking sites is a breach of confidentiality and disciplinary procedures may be initiated. - Only school cameras should be used to take photographs and/or film pupils.
-Staff must not take or store images on any personal device including phones, tablets and personal laptops.
+- Not calling or texting pupils using personal mobile phones - Not sharing messages or information using messaging apps such as Whats App, Snapchat, TikTok or Instagram - Not emailing pupils using personal email - Not inviting pupils to be friends/followers on any social networking site - Not "friending" or "following" pupils from the school on any social networking site - No allowing pupils to "friend" or "follow" on social media sites - Ensuring that any social networking sites you use have appropriate "privacy" settings - Discussion of St. Ethelbert's or any pupils at St. Ethelbert's either by direct reference or implication on any social media or networking sites is a breach of confidentiality and disciplinary procedures may be initiated - Only school cameras should be used to take photographs and/or film pupils.
+Staff must not take or store images on any personal device including phones, tablets and personal laptops - Informing the headteacher immediately when a breach of the above is suspected, whether inadvertent or not